zzzprojects/learn-orm/tutorials/fsharp/type-inference.md

 In a parameter list, you do not have to specify the type of each parameter.

- - For those types that you do not specify explicitly, the compiler infers the type based on the context.
+ - The compiler infers the type based on the context for those types that you do not specify explicitly.
  - If the type is not otherwise specified, it is inferred to be generic.
- - If the code uses a value inconsistently, in such a way that there is no single inferred type that satisfies all the uses of a value, the compiler reports an error.
+ - If the code uses a value inconsistently so that there is no single inferred type that satisfies all the uses of a value, the compiler reports an error.
  - The return type of a function is determined by the type of the last expression in the function.

 In the following example, the parameter types `x` and `y` and the return type are all inferred to be `int` because the literal `3` is of type `int`.